varunpalanisamy/Gesture-Recognition-Web-App-2/README.md

 ## Usage
 1. Click the Start Webcam button to begin capturing video.
-2. Position your hand in front of the camera and click Capture Image to predict the gesture.
+2. Position your hand in front of the camera to predict the gesture.
 3. The predicted gesture will be displayed on the screen.

 ## Credits
-This project uses the HaGRID (HAnd Gesture Recognition Image Dataset) for training and testing the gesture recognition model.
-For more information, please visit the HaGRID GitHub repository.

-HaGRID provides a large dataset of 554,800 FullHD RGB images divided into 18 gesture classes, which is essential for building robust hand gesture recognition systems.
+This project uses a pre-trained model from KelvinPuyam/Hand-Gesture-Recognition for real-time hand gesture recognition.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.# Gesture-Recognition-Web-App